xqill275/introduction-to-tech-stack-website-project/README.md

 }
 ```

 This function is responsible for how the search bar works.
 It retrieves the input and converts it to uppercase to avoid case sensitivity.
 It then loops through all the cards.
 If the search matches, it sets the card style to "block," and if it doesn't match or the search is empty, it sets the card style to "none" to hide it.
-This modification simplifies the logic by combining the conditions for displaying the card